kartik-kumar-pandey/SarvekshanSaathi/README.md

 **SarvekshanSaathi** is a state-of-the-art **Hyperspectral Anomaly Detection System** designed to identify irregularities in complex remote sensing data.
 By fusing deep learning with traditional machine learning, it offers a robust pipeline for detecting anomalies in hyperspectral cubes.

 The system leverages a hybrid architecture:
-- **🧠 Autoencoder (AE):** Compresses high-dimensional spectral data to extract robust features.
+- **🧠 Reconstruction Mechanism:** Compresses high-dimensional spectral data to extract robust features.
-- **⚡ Transformer:** Captures long-range spatial-spectral dependencies.
+- **⚡ Attention:** Captures long-range spatial-spectral dependencies.
-- **🎯 SVM Classifier:** Delivers precise anomaly classification based on the learned features.
+- **🎯 Classification Mechanism:** Delivers precise anomaly classification based on the learned features.

 Designed for researchers and analysts, the platform supports standard datasets like *Pavia University*, *Indian Pines*, and *Salinas Scene*, providing real-time visualization of anomaly maps.